ricktbaker/opshell/README.md

 This is my current pet project which is meant to help those that work with a number of AWS accounts.
 Always having to login to the console to find the server you want to connect to, if you need to use a bastion host, what key you need to use, etc.

 This is still very early in the development phase.
-It has some rough edges for sure.
-It has been developed on a Mac, so your mileage may vary on other platforms.
-Currently there are no built downloads available.
-Once I get to a good solid base I will try and make Mac and Windows downloadables available.
-For now, if you have node installed, then you should be able to run/build on your own.
+It has some rough edges for sure, so if you have any problems just open up an Issue.

 Primary Components: